ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 Note that this is unreleased information and represents work in progress for the purpose of review.
 {: note}

-Hosting static websites with {{site.data.keyword.cos_full}} serves static content for public access giving users flexibility, ease of delivery, and high availability.
+Hosting static websites with {{site.data.keyword.cos_full_notm}} serves static content for public access giving users flexibility, ease of delivery, and high availability.

 This material represents work in progress and should not be considered final.
 {: important}